ZdogMcSuperfly/PurpleHen/README.md

 ```
 ## Usage
 __`images` folder__<br>
 Found in the root directory this is where all photos will be stored.
+Make sure to delete files called `deleteme` too.
 Contains one subfolder `thumbs` which contains the thumbnails used in rendering; thumbnail filenames must be the same as the ones in `images`.

 __`PurpleHen_image_viewer.py`__<br>
 After operning `PurpleHen.py` in your terminal open another terminal and run this file to get a visual of what photo is currently highlighted.